 Google My Business

 For sure they main citation is your google plus listing.
 You will need to create a Google My Business account in order to manage your Google + account.

 Creating a Google My Business and Google + account is very easy.
 You’ll need to add a profile picture and a cover photo, write a tagline, choose a primary business category and add additional business categories.
 You will of course add the basics about the business like name, address, phone number, website and hours of operation.
 Upload a few pics and add a few social postings and you will be all set.
-It’s a easy process but Goolge + is also the cornerstone to local SEO so it should not be overlooked.
+It’s an easy process but Goolge My Business is also the cornerstone to local SEO so it should not be overlooked.